-17. Please e check if the project considers the severity of needs and vulnerabilities of program ipants experiencing any of the following (Check all that apply and respond to the question in)
+17. Please check if the project considers the severity of needs and vulnerabilities of program participants experiencing any of the following (Check all that apply and respond to the question in italics)

-☐ Low or no income .
-Briefly describe your service approach to participants with this need/
+Low or no income.
+Briefly describe your service approach to participants with this need/ vulnerability

-vulnerability

-Click or tap here to enter text.

-□Current or past substance use or misuse.
-Briefly describe your service approach to

-participants with this need/vulnerability.
+Current or past substance use or misuse.
+Briefly describe your service approach to participants with this need/ vulnerability.

-Click or tap here to enter text.

-□Criminal record-with the exception of restrictions imposed by federal, state, or local law or ordinance.
-Briefly describe your service approach to participants with this need/
+Criminal record-with the exception of restrictions imposed by federal, state, or local law or ordinance.

-vulnerability.

-Click or tap here to enter text.

-□Chronic homelessness.
-Briefly describe your service approach to participants with this need/

-vulnerability.

-Click or tap here to enter text.

-☐ History of victimization/abuse, domestic violence, sexual assault, childhood abuse.
 Briefly describe your service approach to participants with this need/vulnerability.

+Chronic homelessness.
+Briefly describe your service approach to participants with this need/ vulnerability.

+History of victimization/abuse, domestic violence, sexual assault, childhood abuse.
+Briefly describe your service approach to participants with this need/ vulnerability.
 Click or tap here to enter text.

-☐ Mental Illness.
-Briefly describe your service approach to participants with this need/vulnerability
+Mental Illness.
+Briefly describe your service approach to participants with this need/ vulnerability

+Chronic Health Conditions and/or Physical Disabilities.
+Briefly describe your service approach to participants with this need/ vulnerability.

+\Box Developmental Disabilities.
+Briefly describe your service approach to participants with this need/ vulnerability.

+□ Unaccompanied Youth under age 18.
+Briefly describe your service approach to participants with this need/ vulnerability.

+□ Unaccompanied transition aged youth (TAY) age 18-24 years.
+Briefly describe your service approach to participants with this need/ vulnerability.
 Click or tap here to enter text.

-□ Chronic Health Conditions and/or Physical Disabilities.
-Briefly describe your service approach to participants with this need/vulnerability.

-Click or tap here to enter text.

-□ Developmental Disabilities.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text.

-☐ Unaccompanied Youth under age 18.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. ☐ Unaccompanied transition aged youth (TAY) age 18-24 years.
-Briefly describe your service approach to participants with this need/vulnerability.
-Click or tap here to enter text. popul s project the only project of its kind in the CoC's geographic area serving a special homeless ation/subpopulation?
-Yes No If yes, please specify: Click or tap here to enter text. - your agency have materials in languages other than English and/or staff with bilingual ility? \square Yes \square No If yes, detail any staff with bilingual capability and materials that are available in other languages.
-Click or tap here to enter text. u have a reasonable accommodations policy and form for clients to fill out?
-Yes No If yes, describe your policy and how participants are informed of the policy.
+18. Is this project the only project of its kind in the CoC's geographic area serving a special homeless population/subpopulation? □ Yes □ No

+- a.
+If yes, please specify: Click or tap here to enter text. - 19.
+Does your agency have materials in languages other than English and/or staff with bilingual capability? □ Yes □ No - a.
+If yes, detail any staff with bilingual capability and materials that are available in other languages.
+Click or tap here to enter text. - 20.
+Do you have a reasonable accommodations policy and form for clients to fill out?
+U Yes U No - a.
+If yes, describe your policy and how participants are informed of the policy.
 Click or tap here to enter text.